 Cygnus-PCM

 Orbital and NASA's Johnson Space Center are jointly developing a new space transportation system in a three-year cooperative program to support the International Space Station (ISS).
 The COTS program will involve full-scale development and flight demonstration of a commercial cargo delivery system.
-The COTS system will consist of:
+The COTS system consists of:

-• Antares, a new medium-class launch vehicle being developed by Orbital
+• Antares, a new medium-class launch vehicle developed by Orbital

 • Cygnus, an advanced maneuvering spacecraft, and